-The refurbishment of the Trevithick Library has allowed INSRV to improve heating, cooling and lighting efficiency in partnership with the University's Estates division and School of Architecture.
-This will also lead to positive lessons for future library developments such as the Library Review.
+The refurbishment of the Trevithick Library has allowed us to improve heating, cooling and lighting efficiency in partnership with the University's Estates division and School of Architecture.

 The new tube life is also approximately three times that of the old fluorescent tubes, thus also reducing lamp replacement costs, embodied energy and landfill.

 The work (£180,000 investment) was funded as part of the University's carbon reduction commitment programme, and is predicted to save around £25,000 per year in energy costs, and 125 tonnes of CO2, and save an additional £7,000 per year in maintenance costs.

 We have replaced 100 older standard library catalogue search PCs with "Sun ray" thin client terminals, each consuming about one tenth of the power of the original PCs.

 Out of 16,000 University journal titles, only 1500 are not available electronically.
 Online content allows direct access from the desk - reducing time, space, transportation and paper, while allowing better availability, electronic searching and data manipulation.
 The growing availability of eBooks means that lower numbers of print copies can be purchased for some popular titles.

 Through the use of electronic resources, the IT server virtualisation programme and making available more efficient printing and photocopying services, we aim to minimise the environmental impact of library resources while maximising the value and ease-of-use of our services.

 Electronic inter-library loans